arwas11/Weather-Time-Machine/README.md

-# Weather Jamais Vu
+# Current & Past Weather

-Weather Jamais Vu is a TypeScript/JavaScript weather app that shows the difference between current and past weather conditions in a given city.
+Current & Past Weather is a TypeScript/JavaScript weather app that shows the difference between current and past weather conditions in a given city.

 This app was built using Angular and Typescript for the client-side and Node.js, Express.js, Sqlite, Sequelize for the server-side.
 I also used Bootstrap to style the app.

 This is a full-stack version to a front-end app, [Compare Weather Conditions](https://github.com/ArwaSharif/CompareWeatherConditions), that I originally built using React.
-My goal behind building this app is to enable the user to compare weather conditions and show how climate change has been affecting our planet (hence the Jamais vu).
+My goal behind building this app is to enable the user to compare weather conditions and show how climate change has been affecting our planet.

 ## Poject Demo